FAQ: About Amazon Fishing

 What's the best time to go? - Well, sometime between August and March; but the real answer isn't quite that simple.
 Seasons in the Amazon basin do not correspond to seasons in the temperate zones.
 Rivers in Amazonia all experience a cyclical period of high and low water each year.
-During the long "rainy" season, Amazonian rivers can rise 12 meters or more, overflowing their banks and inundating huge areas of low-lying forest.
-This flooded jungle (known as 'igapó' or “varzea” — depending on locale) offers superior forage and cover for many species of baitfish.
-Their predators, especially peacock bass, follow them into the flooded vegetation where they become all but impossible to catch.
+During the "rainy" season, Amazonian rivers can rise 12 meters or more, overflowing their banks and inundating huge areas of low-lying forest.
+This flooded forest (known as 'igapó' or “varzea” — depending on locale) offers superior forage and cover for many species of baitfish.
+Their predators, including peacock bass, follow them into the flooded vegetation where they become all but impossible to catch.

-The dry season begins to move through the range of the giant peacock bass (Cichla temensis) in the southern part of the Amazon basin in June and July.
+The dry season begins to move into the range of the giant peacock bass (Cichla temensis) in the southern part of the Amazon basin in June and July.
 Southern rivers in the Rio Madeira basin begin to provide optimal fishing in August, making rivers such as the Matupiri and the Igapo Acu among the optimal destinations for peacock bass, right through October.
-By mid-October, optimal water levels move north of the main stem of the Amazon itself, optimizing fishing in tributaries of the lower Rio Negro.
-Come, January, tributaries in the Central Rio Negro basin offer some of the best Brazilian peacock bass fishing, right on through March.
+By mid-October, optimal water levels move north past the main stem of the Amazon itself, optimizing fishing in tributaries of the lower Rio Negro.
+Come, January, tributaries in the Central Rio Negro basin offer some of the best Amazon peacock bass fishing, right on through March.

 For more information see our website article: A Peacock Bass Primer - Part II - 'The Fishery' - with a section about Amazonian seasons.